duleorlovic/blog/_posts/2018-05-18-ruby-http-client.md

 response = http.request request
 ~~~

 For https you need to enable ssl.
-If url is https but you do not use ssl than
+If uri is https but you do not use ssl than
 you will get following error `EOFError: end of file reached`

 ~~~